Julow/makemake/README.md

 	# Put (without dupplicate) a word in a variable
 	put LINK_FLAGS -lm

+	# ?path? is substitued with the module's (relative) base_dir
+	put CONFIG_FILES ?path?/config_file
+	# ?name? is substitued with the module's name
+	put MODULE_NAMES ?name?

 	# Add a target-only variable
 	local DEBUG_FLAGS += -DDEBUG